vocdoni/docs/src/architecture/services/gateway.md

 If the process has encrypted votes and it is on-going, `encryptionPubkeys` and `commitmentKeys` should be available.
 Once the process has ended, `encryptionPrivKeys` and `revealKeys` will be also be available.

-[Vote Package](/architecture/smart-contracts/process?id=vote-package) encryption and decryption it is expected to use these keys following the order of their indexes.
+[Vote Package](/architecture/smart-contracts/process?id=vote-package) encryption and decryption keys are expected to follow the order of their indexes.
 Smaller indexes are used first and it's important to note that indexes might not be consecutive.

 ```json
 {